Human Rights

 The guidelines of the process are defined in an administrative rule, which expands the scope of the preventive actions, including the obligation to carry out field inspections, considering the diverse contexts, complexities, activities and publics of the company: own employees, outsourced workforce, partners and suppliers, as well as women, children, indigenous peoples, riverside populations, migrant workers and any groups that find themselves in vulnerable situations.

-Due diligence in human rights reinforces the commitments already assumed by Copel in its human rights and sustainability policies, which opposes and combats any form of discrimination – whether due to characteristics such as skin color, origin, sexual orientation, biological sex, gender identity, age, disability, religion, culture, financial condition, social class and the like.
+Due diligence in human rights reinforces the commitments already assumed by Copel in its sustainability policy (Chapter 3 – Human Rights) and in its code of conduct, which opposes and combats any form of discrimination – whether due to characteristics such as skin color, origin, sexual orientation, biological sex, gender identity, age, disability, religion, culture, financial condition, social class and the like.

 Copel is against any degrading work condition, not tolerating any form of forced labor, child labor and human trafficking.
 The Company’s policies guide its conduct throughout the value chain, prioritizing equity and decent work, therefore, among Copel’s six priority SDGs is SDG 8 – Decent Work and Economic Growth.